Banning tobacco among young people would prevent more than a million deaths from lung cancer

 Science Media Centre Spain

-What if we were able to protect all those born in the world between 2006 and 2010 from the tobacco industry's interests so that they would never start smoking?
-A new study published in Lancet Public Health estimates the impact on lung cancer mortality of the generations born in that period, children and adolescents who will be 18 years old by 2029.
-From the models used, the authors conclude that such a scenario would lead to the avoidance of 1,186,500 premature lung cancer deaths, representing the number of today's adolescents who will die from lung cancer in the future if they continue to smoke at the current rate.
+What would happen if we were able to protect all those born between 2006 and 2010 worldwide from the influence of the tobacco industry, ensuring they never started smoking?
+A new study published in Lancet Public Health estimates the impact of preventing generations born in that period—children and adolescents who will turn 18 before 2029—on lung cancer mortality.
+Based on the models used, the authors conclude that this scenario would prevent 1,186,500 premature deaths from lung cancer, which represents the number of today's teenagers who will die from this cause in the future if they continue taking up smoking at the current rate.

-Although lung cancer is not the only disease caused by the use of tobacco and nicotine products, the results of this study help to understand why smoking remains one of the leading preventable causes of poverty, suffering and health loss worldwide, killing eight million people each year.
-Throughout the 21st century, the World Health Organisation and many states have begun to promote tobacco prevention and control policies that are bearing fruit in some countries, the most advanced of which are beginning to consider limiting access to tobacco to those born after a certain date.
+While lung cancer is not the only disease caused by tobacco and nicotine products, the results of this study help us understand why smoking continues to be one of the leading preventable causes of poverty, suffering, and loss of health worldwide, causing eight million deaths annually.
+Throughout the 21st century, the World Health Organization and numerous states have begun implementing tobacco prevention and control policies, which have shown positive results in some countries.
+The most advanced of these nations are beginning to consider the possibility of limiting access to tobacco for those born after a certain date.

-Envisioning a new stage in public health policies to reach the first tobacco-free generations - known as the End Game- is not a pipe dream, nor can it rely solely on the effectiveness of a ban on tobacco sales to those born after a certain date, It requires continuing to promote other measures of proven effectiveness, such as increasing the price of tobacco products, the introduction of neutral packaging, the extension of places where smoking is prohibited, or the regulation of new tobacco and nicotine products with which the tobacco multinationals seek to attract new addicts in adolescence.
-In Spain, where tobacco causes more than 50,000 deaths a year, most of these measures are necessary and should be implemented urgently, as the scientific community has been calling for and public institutions have been announcing".
+Envisioning a new phase in public health policies to create the first tobacco-free generations—known as the End Game—is neither a fantasy nor something that can be left solely to the effectiveness of banning tobacco sales to those born after a certain date.
+It requires continuing to push other well-proven measures, such as increasing tobacco product prices, introducing plain packaging, expanding smoke-free spaces, and regulating new tobacco and nicotine products, which multinational tobacco companies are using to hook new adolescent addicts.
+In Spain, where tobacco causes over 50,000 deaths annually, most of these measures are necessary and should urgently be implemented as the scientific community has been calling for and as public institutions have been announcing.

 The author has declared they have no conflicts of interest